racket/rhombus/shrubbery/0000-shrubbery.md

 in the case of `if`, in favor of `|` notation like other conditionals).

-More generally, shrubbery notation takes inspriation from S-expressions and alternative S-expression notations.
+More generally, shrubbery notation takes inspiration from S-expressions and alternative S-expression notations.
 The idea that, even in an S-expression-like setting, some parsing can be deferred a later parser has many precedents, including Clojure's choice of where